sharetribe/flex-docs/src/docs/tutorial/change-image-assets/index.md

 So, to change it, we could just save a different image as 'background-1440.jpg' to replace the default background image (or you can add a new image and then change the filename in `--backgroundImage` property set).
-The image should be 1440 pixels wide, so that it doesn't look bad on retina displays.
+The image should be 1440 pixels wide so that it doesn't look bad on retina displays.

 Here's an image, we used in this tutorial:<br />